 We’ve been shortlisted for the Architizer Awards 2017 Top 5 in the Pop-Ups & Temporary category!
-Please vote for us to win the Popular Choice Award here.
+Voting has now closed, but winners will be announced April 11th.

 Tangential Dreams is the result of four years of research building projects at the Burning Man festival with our WeWantToLearn.net architecture student group (with co-tutor Toby Burgess and structural engineers Format).
 Last year we built The Infinity Tree, The Bismuth Bivouac and Reflection and in 2013 we built Shipwreck and Fractal Cult.
 We have learned so much and are so grateful for this architectural journey which led to the project below.